learn-co-curriculum/devops-m1-users-and-groups/README.md

 - Prevents users from accidentally tampering with the daemon's files/resources
 - Provides clean separation between itself and other daemons

-Worth noting is that these daemon users that get created automatically with software are not intended for human users and you typically won't be logging into them the same way you would a normal user.
+Worth noting is that these daemon users that get created automatically with software are not intended for human users, and you typically won't be logging into them the same way you would a normal user.

 That being said, sometimes we create daemon users manually to isolate a specific process from the rest of the system.
-These kinds of users we can optionally log into.
+We can then optionally log into these kinds of users.

 ## Groups